burntsouup/JavaScript/9 - DOM.md

                 h1.parentNode.parentNode; //returns the grandparent node in the DOM tree
                 ```

-                :bulb: the parent of almost any node is an Element node since Text and Comment nodes cannot be parent nodes.
+                :bulb: the parent of any node is an Element node since Text and Comment nodes cannot be parent nodes.
 The only exception is that since the parent of the `html` node is the `document` node, `parentElement` returns `null` while `parentNode` returns the `document` node.
 Therefore `parentNode` is more commonly used

             - **children** node properties: